djpapzin/DJ-Papzin-Portfolio/README.md

 ## About Me

-I'm Letlhogonolo Fanampe (DJ Papzin), an innovative AI/ML Engineer specializing in Computer Vision and Natural Language Processing.
-With a proven track record of developing and enhancing sophisticated algorithms and applications, I'm passionate about leveraging cutting-edge technologies to solve complex problems.
+I'm Letlhogonolo Fanampe (DJ Papzin), an innovative AI/ML Engineer specializing in Computer Vision, Natural Language Processing, and Generative AI.
+With a proven track record of developing and enhancing sophisticated algorithms and applications, I'm passionate about leveraging cutting-edge technologies to solve complex problems and create intelligent systems that push the boundaries of what's possible in artificial intelligence.

 ## Projects